jakebailey/talk-ts-congress-2023/slides.md

 # What does the migration tool look like?

-- Code transformation is performed with `ts-morph`.
+- Code transformation is performed with `ts-morph`
   - An extremely useful TypeScript API wrapper by David Sherret ❤️ ([ts-morph.com](https://ts-morph.com))
 - Manual changes are managed by `git` with `.patch` files!